 - To listen to, describe, and evaluate music and musical performances

 - To appreciate music from diverse cultures, traditions, and languages

 - To make connections between music and other arts and core disciplines

 Music First was originally developed in 2010 by musician-linguist Kerstin Meyers as a starter program for Lead Guitar.
 Then-Bloom Elementary School Principal and current Lead Guitar Board Member Diane Quevedo saw the positive impact that Lead Guitar had on her 3-5th grade students, but lamented the fact that her K-2nd grade kids didn’t have music of any kind.
 Furthermore, a great disparity of progress in 3rd grade instrumental music classes between students that had music at home and those who didn’t became stark.
 Diane, Kerstin, and Lead Guitar Founder and Executive Director Brad Richter were inspired by these circumstances to develop a program that would provide a well-rounded introduction to music and prepare students for serious instrumental music study by 3rd grade.
 Kerstin designed a curriculum that served not only Bloom Elementary, but also Wright and Whitmore elementary schools, as well as Nosotros Academy and Ocotillo Early Learning Center.
-With the wide-ranging expertise of career educators Dr. Sylvia Munsen and Ms. Gloria Day on board, CFA in Schools is ready to take what Kerstin started and share the joy of music-making with thousands of children in our community who would otherwise have no access.
+With the wide-ranging expertise of career educators Dr. Sylvia Munsen and Ms. Gloria Day on board, Arizona Arts in Schools is ready to take what Kerstin started and share the joy of music-making with thousands of children in our community who would otherwise have no access.